The platform hosts the following resources:

 - stimulate engagement with the New Zealand conflict of laws.

 - make the New Zealand conflict of laws more accessible to practitioners, students, academics and the general public.

-Maria Hook is a lecturer in the Faculty of Law, University of Otago.
+Maria Hook is an Associate Professor in the Faculty of Law, University of Otago.
 Her main area of research is the conflict of laws.
 She teaches an optional undergraduate paper on the subject, and public international law.